philswatton/philswatton/README.md

 I'm Phil, a PhD student at the University of Essex.

-My research is in the broad realm of public opinion, with particular focus on application of research methods.
-I keep my work on GitHub, but at the moment these repositories are private.
-I will be making them public once sufficient progress is made.
+My research is in the broad realm of public opinion, elections, and quantitative research methods for analysing these things.
+At present I use R for my own work, but can use Stata and hope to eventually incorporate Python into my toolkit.

-I also use GitHub to store code from some of the other languages I'm currently learning.
-You can find my personal website hosted on GitHub pages along with various other random bits of code here.
+At the moment, I keep my research repositories private.
+I plan to release code when the relevant papers are published (eventually).

+Beyond this, I've been learning general programming.
+I've been slowly chipping away at learning front-end web development (mainly for the purpose of maintaining my own website) via freeCodeCamp and recently started eloquentJS to this end.
+I've also been slowly working on CS50 to get a better understanding of computer sciencce as in the long term I'm interested in doing some software development as a hobby/side gig.

-I also have some code stored on CodePen: https://codepen.io/phil-swatton
+At the time of writing, most of the public repositories here are either small side projects or random collections of code from small learning projects I've been pursuing.
+I also have some front-end code stored on CodePen: https://codepen.io/phil-swatton

 ![Top Languages Card](https://github-readme-stats.vercel.app/api/top-langs/?username=philswatton)